Skip to content

 """Resource configuration and processing.

-This class represents a data resource that can be processed and transformed
+Represents a data resource that can be processed and transformed into graph

-into graph structures.
-It manages the processing pipeline through actors
+structures.
+Manages the processing pipeline through actors and handles data

 """